Last Updated on

 1. Talk to a Prenatal Specialist

-Talking to a prenatal specialist can help you educate yourself about what the most common causes of a preterm labour are.
+Talking to a prenatal specialist can help you educate yourself about the most common causes of preterm labour.
 Understanding the root causes can help you plan your labour a lot better.
-Make sure you ask them as many questions as you need to best understand the causes.
+Make sure you ask them as many questions as you need to understand the causes.

 2. Prenatal Yoga

 Prenatal yoga is soon becoming the go-to thing for most mothers.
-Not only does it keep you fit and help prevent numerous issues like joint pain and headaches, it also helps improve blood circulation and regulates oxygen supply.
+Not only does it keep you fit and help prevent numerous issues like joint pain and headaches, but it also helps improve blood circulation and regulates oxygen supply.
 These factors can help improve the chances of carrying your baby full term.
+Make sure you consult your doctor.

 3. Pregnancy Pilates

 Another fun and popular exercise that helps with a full-term pregnancy and combats preterm labour is pilates.
-This core and pelvis concentrated workout is focused heavily on building and strengthening muscles that are directly involved in childbirth.
-Pilates can help ease the strain of delivery and also helps regulates your blood flow and relax your joints in the pelvic region allowing for the baby to grow and develop in a safer environment.
+This core and pelvis-concentrated workout is focused heavily on building and strengthening muscles that are directly involved in childbirth.
+Pilates can help ease the strain of delivery and help regulate your blood flow and relax your joints in the pelvic region, allowing for the baby to grow and develop in a safer environment.
+However, consult your doctor first.

 4. Fight The Influenza

-It is a commonly known fact that women who catch a flu more consistently are at a higher risk for premature labour.
-Ensure you get your shots on time, follow your doctors’ recommendations for when you have the flu and make sure you get adequate rest.
-Overexerting yourself when you have the flu can be dangerous and in some cases trigger labour far too early.
+It is a commonly known fact that women who catch the flu more consistently are at a higher risk for premature labour.
+Ensure you get your shots on time, follow your doctor’s recommendations for when you have the flu, and make sure you get adequate rest.
+Over-exerting yourself when you have the flu can be dangerous, and in some cases, trigger labour far too early.

 5. Take Your Vitamins

-One of the most overlooked reasons for premature labour could be a vitamin deficiency.
-Doctors recommend taking prenatal vitamin capsules that have folic acid combined with them.
-Ensuring you keep your vitamin counts in check can help prevent premature deliveries.
+One of the most overlooked reasons for premature labour is vitamin deficiency.
+Doctors recommend taking prenatal vitamin capsules that contain folic acid to prevent miscarriages or preterm labour.
+You must ensure that you take regular doses of the prescribed vitamins to avoid chances of premature labour.

 6. Don’t Smoke

-Tobacco is one of the leading causes of babies being delivered early.
-Nip this bud in the butt and quit smoking during your pregnancy to lower the risk of premature delivery.
+Tobacco is one of the leading causes of preterm labour.
+Women who quit smoking during pregnancy can lower the risk of premature delivery.

 7. Avoid Alcohol

-It is a commonly known fact that alcohol can harm your pregnancy.
-What is also commonly known is mothers who drink excessive amounts of alcohol during the pregnancy are at a high risk for preterm labour.
-Quit drinking for this period to ensure the risk is minimized.
+It is a commonly known fact that alcohol can harm your pregnancy and put you at high risk for preterm labour.
+It is advisable that you quit drinking for this period to ensure the risk is minimised.

-Almost every doctor will recommend exercise during pregnancy.
-This is primarily due to the fact that exercise improves blood circulation and keeps your heart healthy.
-This is also known to lead to a healthier foetus which prevents premature births
+Almost every doctor will recommend exercising during pregnancy.
+This is primarily due to the fact that exercise improves blood circulation, keeps your heart healthy, and helps maintain foetal health, and prevent premature births.

 9. Check and Maintain Your Recommended Weight

 Doctors will advise that you stick to a prescribed diet to make sure that your health is in an optimal condition.
-Too much weight gain will increase the chances of conditions like gestational diabetes and preeclampsia that are known to cause early labour.
-Being underweight can also cause an early labour.
+Too much weight gain will increase the chances of conditions like gestational diabetes and preeclampsia, which are known to cause early labour.
+Being underweight can also cause early labour.

 10. Drink Enough Water

-Most of us do not understand the importance of staying hydrated on a daily basis.
-The importance of this factor increases when you are pregnant.
-Talk to your OB/GYN about the amount of water you will be required to drink to stay adequately hydrated.
+The importance of drinking water and staying hydrated increases when you are pregnant.
+Talk to your OB/GYN about the amount of water you should drink on a daily basis to stay adequately hydrated.

 11. Clean Your Teeth

 This one might surprise you.
-Ensuring that you have good gum care can be an important factor in determining that your pregnancy is carried to a full term.
-Make sure that you keep your dentist appointments and follow good dental hygiene every day.
+Ensuring that you take adequate care of your gums can be an important factor in determining that your pregnancy is carried to a full term.
+Gum diseases like gingivitis and periodontitis during pregnancy are also known to trigger preterm labour.
+Periodontitis, in particular, can spread down to the bone and give rise to more medical conditions.
+So, ensure you get your teeth checked regularly and follow a good dental hygiene regime.

 12. Get Some R&R

-Making sure that you get adequate rest and relaxation is vital not just for you and your baby’s health, but it is also necessary to ensure a full term pregnancy.
-Make sure you ask for help and book yourself a spa day every month.
+Making sure that you get adequate rest and relaxation is not just vital for you and your baby’s health, but also necessary to ensure a full-term pregnancy.
+If you find yourself too busy, ask for help and take a few hours off to relax and rejuvenate.
+You can meditate regularly and visit a spa every once in a while.
+It will help you relieve the physical and mental stress you are going through during pregnancy.

 13. Urinate When Needed

 Do not hold your urine if you need to urinate.
-This can cause irritation to the uterus and the bladder to inflame and cause infections.
-These infections are known to cause preterm labour.
+It can cause the bladder to inflame and make it more susceptible to contracting infections.
+Holding back when you need to urinate can also lead to irritation in the uterus, and can increase your chances of experiencing preterm labour.

 14. Gap Between Pregnancies